Tax information, hints and news. Exclusive for overseas property investors and owners.

 €10.000.000+ 1.50%

-Keep in mind that the assessment to get to net taxable wealth is complicated and it’s a good idea to get professional French tax advice.
+Keep in mind that the assessment to get to net taxable wealth is complicated and it’s a good idea to get professional French property tax advice.

 There is a discount that applies on net wealth between €1.3 million, and €1.4 million which is worth around several hundred euros.